Not All Crowns Are Created Equal

 There are obviously certain things that it’s o.k. to go cheaper on; gloves, little plastic water cups, those paper bibs we hook around your neck, toilet paper in the bathroom (o.k. maybe not that).
 But, when it comes to what I put in your mouth – whether it’s to get you numb, or to pack a hole with filling material – using a lower-end product means that you will be calling back in a few weeks for an appointment, because the ‘spackle’ came out or broke off.
-This just wastes everyone’s time; you have to take off work, and my schedule is filled with “re-do/no charge” procedures.
+That just wastes everyone’s time; you have to take off work, and my schedule is filled with “re-do/no charge” procedures.
 Not to mention the possible health risks associated with using spackle in your mouth.

-Benjamin Franklin may have said it best.
+Ben Franklin may have said it best.

 (there’s a reason his face is printed on money)